mvolkmann/blog/src/htmx.md

   This is mostly unnecessary because the logic is embedded in the HTML elements returned by the server.

+The HTML returned by endpoints is typically larger than a corresponding JSON response would be.
+This is a non-issue because htmx trades "representational efficiency" for achieving other goals such as the ones described above.

 ## History and Future